wiresjs/async-watch/README.md

 ## Watching many object

 watchAll is not implemented yet, however subscriptions are introduced.
-Each watcher returns a "transaction" / watcher;
+Each watcher returns a "transaction" / watcher.
+If you want to track the changes, watchers' callback should return an object;
  ```js
 var obj = {
    a : 1,